-References to "unrisked" contingent resources volumes means that the reported volumes of contingent resources, the chance of commerciality of such resources.
+References to "unrisked" contingent resources volumes means that the reported volumes of contingent resources have not been risked (or adjusted) based on the chance of commerciality of such resources.
 In accordance with the COGE Handbook for contingent resources, the chance of commerciality is solely based on the chance of development based on all contingencies required for the re-classification of the contingent resources as reserves being resolved.
 Therefore unrisked reported volumes of contingent resources do not reflect the risking (or adjustment) of such volumes based on the chance of development of such resources.

-The contingent resources reported in this presentation are estimates and commercial information becomes available.
-The estimates are based upon a number of factors and assumptions each of which could result in future revisions of the estimates as more technical and commercial information becomes available.
+The contingent resources reported in this presentation are estimates only.
+The estimates are based upon a number of factors and assumptions each of which contains estimation error which could result in future revisions of the estimates as more technical and commercial information becomes available.
 The estimation factors include, but are not limited to, the mapped extent of the oil and gas accumulations, geologic characteristics of the reservoirs, and dynamic reservoir performance.
 There are numerous risks and uncertainties associated with recovery of such resources, including many factors beyond the Corporation's control.
 There is uncertainty that it will be commercially viable to produce any portion of the contingent resources referred to in this presentation.
 References to "contingent resources" do not constitute, and should be distinguished from, references to "reserves".